jimhigson/oboe.js/README.md

          .append('<div>')
             .text('it is safe to eat', foodThing.name)
             .style('color', foodThing.colour)
-   })
-   .onMatch('//non_foods/*', function( dangerousThing ){
-      // this callback will be called everytime a new object is found in the non-foods array
-      $('#danger')
-         .append('<div>')
-            .text('you should avoid', dangerousThing.name)
-            .style('color', dangerousThing.colour)
    });

-// if we just want to make a list of names of things and don't care if we
+// the pattern can match strings as well as objcts, if we just want to make a list of names
-// should eat them or not:
+// of the names we can do this:

 progressive.fetch('/myapp/things.json')
    .onMatch('**/name', function( name ){
       $('#thing').append('<li>').text(name)
    });

+// We probably want to provide some visual feedback that an area is still loading data, let's
+// use progressive to notify us when we've loaded all the foods:

+showSpinner('#foods');  //

+progressive.fetch('/myapp/things.json')
+   .onMatch('//foods/*', function( foodThing ){
+      $('#foods')
+         .append('<div>')
+            .text('it is safe to eat', foodThing.name)
+            .style('color', foodThing.colour)
+   })
+   .onMatch('//foods', function(){
+      // Will be called when the whole foods array has loaded.
+We've already wrote
+      // the DOM for each item in this array above so we don't need to use the items
+      // anymore, just hide the spinner.

+      hideSpinner('#foods');

+      // note that even though we just hid the spinner, the json might have have completely
+      // loaded.
+That's fine because we don't need the non-foods to update the #foods });
 ```